SurgMotion: A Video-Native Foundation Model for Universal Understanding of Surgical Videos: Methodology

 \subsubsection{Motion-Guided Latent Masked Prediction}

 Surgical videos are temporally redundant; clinically meaningful changes are often concentrated around tools and interaction regions.
-We therefore upweight masked tubes that exhibit stronger spatiotemporal motion change in pixel space.
+We therefore upweight masked tubes that exhibit stronger spatiotemporal motion change in pixel space, corresponding to the \emph{Motion-Guided Prediction} block in Fig.~\ref{fig:method}.

 \paragraph{Motion gradient.} Let \(\mathbf{x}_{t,i}\) be the vectorized pixel patch of tube \(i\) at time \(t\).
 Let \(\mathcal{N}(i)\) be the 4-neighborhood of tube \(i\) on the spatial patch grid.
 We compute a motion score \(g_i\) as